harmonylang/harmonylang.github.io/docs/reference/language/value-types.md

 ## A.2 Integer

 The integer type supports any whole number, as well as `−inf` and `inf`.
 In the Python-based model checker, integers are infinite precision.
-In the C-based model checker, integers are implemented by two’s complement 61-bit words, and−infis represented by the minimal integer and `inf` is represented by the maximal integer.
+In the C-based model checker, integers are implemented by two’s complement 61-bit words, and `−inf` is represented by the minimal integer and `inf` is represented by the maximal integer.
 Operations on integers include:

 |        |         |